Marketing Programs Overview

 - Product Management (optional academic certificate)

-At least 36 credit hours of coursework are required, including 9 hours of business core courses, 9 hours of marketing core courses and 18 hours of marketing focused core courses and/or electives depending on the track chosen.
+At least 36 semester credit hours of coursework are required, including 9 hours of business core courses, 9 hours of marketing core courses and 18 hours of marketing focused core courses and/or electives depending on the track chosen.

 MBA Degree with a Focus in Marketing